jaybutera/Abstract-Algebra/README.md

 ## Abstract Algebra
+Comprehensive notes cover each section of the textbook.
+Zip files corresponding to each pdf contain the respective lecture audio.

 ### Textbook
 *"A First Course In Abstract Algebra", John B. Fraleigh, 7th edition*

 Download it on [LBRY](https://lbry.io/) at lbry://abstractalgebra

+___

 ### Table of Contents
 * [Sets and